BrianValente/timeprogress_mac/README.md

-# Year Progress for Mac
+# Time Progress for Mac

 See the progress of the year right in your menu bar!
 <p align="center">